AcidWeb/CurseBreaker/README.md

 - `install` command have an optional `-i` flag that can be used to disable the client version check.
 - TUI will look a little better if the application is started by something else than the default Windows command prompt.
 Preview version of [Windows Terminal](https://aka.ms/terminal-preview) is recommended.
 - Environment variable `CURSEBREAKER_PATH` can be used to set the custom location of WoW client.
+- The application can be run in non-interactive mode by providing commands directly as a parameter.
 - When the application is started with a `headless` parameter entire addon and Wago upgrade process plus WTF backup should be executed in the background.
 Log file _CurseBreaker.html_ will be created in the same directory as the application.

 ## SUPPORTED URL